mj3b/rgds/docs/ai-assistance-policy.md

 AI assistance is treated as a **potential risk amplifier** if misused.

-Therefore:
+Accordingly:

-- AI use is optional, not assumed
+- AI use is optional, never assumed
-- decisions must remain defensible without AI outputs
+- decisions must remain defensible without AI assistance
-- removal of AI assistance must not block the decision process
+- removal or failure of AI tools must not block decision-making

+AI is a support mechanism, not a dependency.

 ---